yingshaoxo/University_Notes/high-level-math/derivative-and-differential.md

 Let me assume if we got a point A in a function curve.

-The derivative of that function in that point is the slope of the tangent line at that point in that curve.
+The derivative of that function at that point is the slope of the tangent line at that point in that curve.

 ---